Greg Austin (American football)

 Greg Austin (born November 19, 1984) is an American football coach and former player.
 He is currently the assistant offensive line coach for the Philadelphia Eagles.
 He was previously the offensive line coach for the Jacksonville Jaguars, FIU, the University of Nebraska–Lincoln and the University of Central Florida.
-He also played offensive guard for the Nebraska Cornhuskers from 2003 to 2007.
+He also played guard for the Nebraska Cornhuskers from 2003 to 2007.

 In August 2018, Austin was nominated as part of ESPN's '40 Under 40.'

 Early life

 Austin was born on November 19, 1983, in Houston, Texas, at St. Luke's Hospital to Jacqueline L. Austin and Gregory D. Austin Sr. He attended Cy-Fair High School in Cypress, Texas, where he played football and a shot putter for the track and field team was elected homecoming king.
 While at Cy-Fair, his nickname was "BG," or "Big Greg " due his popularity and leadership qualities among his teammates, peers, coaches and teachers.
 He eventually committed to a football scholarship at the University of Nebraska upon graduating in 2003.
 Other prospects included North Texas, Oklahoma State, Rice, SMU and Texas Tech.